PhishermanGG/docs/docs/api/v2/detections/report-detections-bulk.md

 For public bots that serve a large number of guilds, Phisherman offers a bulk reporting endpoint to help reduce the number of API calls made.

 ::: tip
-Reporting detections is entirely optional and not required for normal usage, though it does helps us with our analytics and allows you to see how many phish you have stopped.
+Reporting detections is entirely optional and not required for normal usage, though it does help us with our analytics and allows you to see how many phish you have stopped.
 :::

 ## Request